-Samsung announced the 5.7 inch, 1080p horizontally curved screen Galaxy Round on Oct.
-9. The phone, which also features a 2.3GHz quad-core processor, LTE-A, 3GB of RAM, a 2800mAh battery and a 13-megapixel back camera, will go on sale in South Korea this week for about $1,000.
+Samsung announced the 5.7-inch, 1080p horizontally curved screen Galaxy Round on Oct.
+9. The phone, which also features a 2.3GHz quad-core processor, LTE-A, 3GB of RAM, a 2800mAh battery and a 13-megapixel back camera, went on sale in South Korea for about $1,000.

-The proliferation of flexible displays could also give a boost to the new category of wearable computers (such as smartwatches) that several well-known consumer electronics makers are thought to be developing.
+The proliferation of flexible displays could also give a boost to the new category of wearable computers (such as smartwatches), which several well-known consumer electronics makers are thought to be developing.

 Samsung's Ads For Galaxy Gear Smartwatch Are Real And Here